pintergreg/software-engineering/practicals/02_user_story.md

         - log in, log out
     - or it can be completely offline
 - "user selects a group"
-    - is this action starts the "game"
+    - is this action starts the "game"?
 - it is not mentioned explicitly, but cards management is possible required
     - CRUD
     - sort into group